Updated:

 3. The height of a tree is the height of the root or the maximal depth.
 (For a complete binary tree, its height is Θ(lgn) )

-4. A level or layer of a tree consists of all nodes of the same depth the number of levels is the height of the tree + 1
+4. A level or layer of a tree consists of all nodes of the same depth The number of levels is the height of the tree + 1.

 c3408becd9d2dbf03c5cbc9d04bbf212.png